m4h1r/Meteoroloji/README.md

 ENG
 # Meteorology
-The Python script I took with the meteorological data.
+The Python script which I took meteorological data with Selenium lib.